 +61 2 8936 0888

-Izabela Pluta is a Polish-born Australian artist who interprets and re-conceptualises the function of photographic images by fragmenting, translating and reconfiguring things that are both photographed and found.
-Recent works have used outdated atlases and pictorial dictionaries to reconsider navigation and land demarcation systems, creating works that query the concept of territory and deep time.
+Izabela Pluta is a Polish-born Australian artist who interrogates the function of photographic images by fragmenting and reconfiguring materials that are both photographed and found.
+Recent works have used outdated atlases and pictorial dictionaries to reconsider navigation and land demarcation systems, creating works that query the concept of territory and explore deep time.
 Pluta has also drawn on experiences of deep-sea diving, incorporating imagery from underwater rock formations, and used camera-less printing processes to echo the shape of land and ocean and create invented depths on photographic paper.

-The German term nihilartikel is often used to describe intentional errors or fictitious entries in reference works such as dictionaries, encyclopedias, maps, and directories, made to identify copies.
+The German term nihilartikel describes intentional errors or fictitious entries in reference works such as dictionaries, encyclopedias, maps, and directories, made to identify copies.
 For Pluta, the idea that the term itself could be a hoax and that fictional items might reside in a volume of perceived knowledge is a way of grappling with concepts of authenticity, knowledge-making, photographic representation and the mediation of scientific artefacts through art.
-Pluta's engagement with specific sites and collected ephemera tries to undermine the very nature of such systems of knowledge and image-making that are driven by pursuits to understand phenomena and natural forces.
+Pluta's engagement with specific sites and collected ephemera tries to undermine the very nature of such knowledge structures and image-making driven by pursuits to understand phenomena and natural forces.

 Banner: Izabela Pluta, ‘Variable depth, shallow water’ 2020.
 Silver gelatin photographs, pigment prints on aluminium, dye-sublimation prints, polyester waddling straps, two-way acrylic, aluminium, polyester resin.
 Image courtesy: the artist and Gallery Sally Dan-Cuthbert, Sydney